Daniel Keast

 Pico 8: Mode 7

-I’m playing around with Pico 8, making little games and experiments.
-For this cart I’ve made a working SNES Mode 7 style floor.
+I made a Pico 8 cart which produces a SNES Mode 7 style floor.
 The trick is in the function tline, which draws a line between two points, sampling from the map data along the way.
-You give it the map position to start from, and a dx and dy value it should increment by after each pixel.
-The other main thing is setting a depth value per scanline, the closer to the bottom of the screen the nearer to the players view.
+You give it the map position to start from, as well as dx and dy values it should use as an increment after each pixel.
+The other main thing is setting a depth value per scanline, the closer to the bottom of the screen the nearer to the player’s view.
 The rest is just trigonometry, applying angles to vectors using sin and cos.

 --horizontal map loop size